 The shop window occupies its own genre in photography, from Eugène Atget to Zoe Leonard.
 In Williams's new theater production Stage Play, the shop window and the storefront are the primary characters.
 Set in the streets of postwar Düsseldorf, this tense drama deals with the accumulation of contingent material suggestive of the quiet persistence of war.

-This is the last in a series of shows by Williams since January 2017 that have engaged different aspects of his work, including collage, architecture, photography, publications, sculpture, and now theater.
+This was the last in a series of shows by Williams since January 2017 that have engaged different aspects of his work, including collage, architecture, photography, publications, sculpture, and now theater.

-Stage Play, Williams's first theater production, is created in dialogue with the artist's concurrent exhibition at gta exhibitions, ETH Zurich (on view through June 12, 2017).
+Stage Play, Williams's first theater production, was created in dialogue with the artist's concurrent exhibition at gta exhibitions, ETH Zurich.

-Christopher Williams: Models, Open Letters, Prototypes, Supplements presents the artist's work as part of the Triennale di Milano.
-The exhibition features photographs combined with staging elements that were used in his recent exhibitions, and explores how these are interconnected within his practice.
+Christopher Williams: Models, Open Letters, Prototypes, Supplements presented the artist's work as part of La Triennale di Milano.
+The exhibition featured photographs combined with staging elements that were used in his recent exhibitions, and explored how these are interconnected within his practice.

 Williams's critically-acclaimed 2014-2015 retrospective, The Production Line of Happiness, was exhibited at The Art Institute of Chicago, The Museum of Modern Art in New York, and the Whitechapel Gallery in London.

 Recent publications include Christopher Williams: Printed in Germany, and Christopher Williams: The Production Line of Happiness.

 The Absent Museum looked back over the history of WIELS and towards its future development in honor of the art center's 10th anniversary.
 Included were works by gallery artists Francis Alÿs, Marlene Dumas, Isa Genzken, Oscar Murillo, Wolfgang Tillmans, Luc Tuymans, and Christopher Williams.

 Christopher Williams: The Production Line of Happiness